Confusified/LC-InsanityDisplay/README.md

 This is the GitHub page for Framerate Slider, here you can find the source code for the mod.

+Here you can report any bugs you've found or make suggestions for the mod

 Feel free to look into the code, hopefully you can learn from it (or even improve it!)